 If your original documents are not in English and require translation, you must upload both the certified translation as well as the original documentation to the online application.
 Once admitted and prior to matriculating into the program, translators are required to send both the original documentation and certified translation in a signed and sealed envelope to our office.
 Your translator should certify that the original documentation was received in a sealed envelope from the institution.
 Do not submit a translation only.

 Complete and submit an application: The Admissions Committee will evaluate a candidate’s application only when all application requirements have been met.
 Upon submission of your online application, you will receive a confirmation email that will reflect the date and time of submission.

 Interview (by invitation only): Candidates with strong, compelling applications will be invited to the next stage of the admissions process, which includes an interview with members of the admissions committee.
-If you are requested for an interview, you will hear from the program within two weeks of submitting your application.
+If you are requested for an interview, you will hear from the program within two weeks following the round deadline for which you submitted.

-Admissions Decision: The Admissions Committee will release a final admissions decision one to three weeks after a candidate successfully completes their interview.
+Admissions Decision: The Admissions Committee aims to release a final admissions decision on the round decision notification date that corresponds with the round deadline for which the applicant submitted.
+Typically, this is anywhere from one to three weeks after a candidate successfully completes their interview.

 Enrollment Decision: Candidates admitted to the MiM program will receive an online admissions letter with instructions on how to submit their enrollment decision.
 Those seeking to secure a seat in the upcoming class will be asked to submit a non-refundable $1,500 deposit that is applied toward their first tuition payment.